Skarlso/blogsource/content/posts/2016-06-12-google-signin-with-go.md

 }
 ~~~

-Once you have your Google Auth, you can access these URLS, or do a c.AbortWithError which will stop the chain and redirect the user to a Login page.
+Once you have your Google Auth, you can access these URLS, or do a c.AbortWithError which will stop the chain and redirect the user back to a Login page.

 I hope this helped.
-Any comments, please feel free to drop a comment.
+Any comments or advice are welcomed.

 Google API Documentation
 ========================